Since I wrote about Stephan Martiniere a couple of years ago, he has updated his site, and his career, with numerous additions.

 Martiniere has worked for three years as visual art director at Cyan, on their visually lavish games like Uru: Ages Beyond Myst, Uru: The Path of the Shell and Myst 5.
 He has now assumed the role of Creative Visual Art Director for Midway Games.

 His expanded web site is a cornucopia of strikingly imaginative works in all of his areas of endeavor, including work for animated cartoons and theme park environments.
 Martiniere has a fresh crisp drawing style in his sketches and roughs, and a remarkable talent for projecting scale, atmospheric distance and detail in his more finished works.
-You can see where he has been influenced by artists like John Berkey, Syd Mead and Donato Giancola.
+You can see where he has been influenced by greats in the field like John Berkey and Syd Mead.

 There are two collections of his Martiniere’s work available, Quantum Dreams: The Art of Stephan Martiniere and the recent Quantumscapes: The Art of Stephan Martiniere, as well as the more specific Art of Midway: Before Pixels and Polygons.